TheF1rstPancake/coen281_twitterrank/README.md

   4. TWITTER_API_SECRET

 Once these values are set, you can run the script collection by:
-  `python get_tweets.py formatted_data.json "trump, donald trump, realDonaldTrump"`
+  `python get_tweets.py formatted_data.json "trump, donald trump, realDonaldTrump --database database.db"`

 The first argument is the formatted dataset from the previous step.
 The second is a query that you want to gather tweets for.
 In our project we used "trump, donald trump, realDonaldTrump" which looks for any tweets that have the phrases "trump", "donald trump", or "realDonaldTrump".
+The third is optional where you can set the name of the file where the SQLite database will be written (defaults to *database.db*).

 This process will also loaded the social graph from the formatted_data.json file into a table called "users".
 That loading process can take some time and only needs to be run once.
 You can skip that process by calling:
  `python get_tweets.py formatted_data.json "trump, donald trump, realDonaldTrump" --skip_table_load`